telicent-oss/jwt-servlet-auth/README.md

 As of `0.5.0` all the concrete engine implementations allow for configuring multiple claims within the JWT from which the username may be read.
 These are used in the preference order provided, and always falls back to reading the standard `sub` (subject) claim if none of those contain a non-empty string value.

+From `2.0.0` we introduced the ability to extract user roles from the JWT, this version also introduced the use of the `ClaimPath` record class to represent a path to a claim for username claims as well.
+Prior to `2.0.0` only top level claims could be used to provide the username, from `2.0.0` onwards they are configured via `ClaimPath` instances allowing for nested username claims to be used.

 If you want to customise the authentication flow more then you can do so by deriving from the base `JwtAuthenticationEngine`, or one of its derived classes, yourself.
 Note that the basic flow logic is intentionally